operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 In above output, STATUS as "Running" shows the pods are up and running.

-If you are installing from operatorhub, then by default it installs the operator in operators namespace.
-Below steps assumes that its deployed in operators namespace.
+Note:If you are installing from operatorhub, then by default it installs the operator in the operators namespace.
+Below steps assume that it’s deployed in the operators namespace.

-- Create below yaml definition of the Custom Resource to create a Prometheus Instance along with a ServiceAccount and a Service of Type NodePort :
+- Create the below yaml definition of the Custom Resource to create a Prometheus Instance along with a ServiceAccount and a Service of type NodePort

 ```execute